Xic Graphical Editor

 Click here to enter the on-line Xic help system.

-Xic is Internet aware, and can even open input files served via HTTP or FTP on any accessible remote machine.
+Xic is internet aware, and can even open input files served via HTTP or FTP on any accessible remote machine.

 Xic can read and write the following file formats: